alcy/perf-cal-2020/pcal20.md

 ### Throughput profile

 First, let's consider the application throughput profile shown in Figure 1.
-The most important thing to note about this plot of throughput is that it is **not** a time series&mdash;that every performance monitoring tool spits out.
+The most important thing to note about this plot of throughput is that it is **not** a *time series*&mdash;like every performance monitoring tool spits out.
 As a general matter, time series plots are rather useless for doing deeper performance analysis.
-Just because a monitoring tool produces time-series interface, doesn't automatically make them particularly useful.
-It's just an obvious and straightforward thing for them to do: render the metrics in time.
+Just because a monitoring tool produces time-series plots, doesn't automatically make them particularly useful.
+It's just a straightforward thing for them to do: render metrics in time.

-Instead, Figure 1 shows the steady-state view of the throughput, denoted X(N), as a nonlinear function of the load, N. due to mobile user requests.
+Instead, Figure 1 shows the *steady-state* view of the throughput, denoted by X(N), as a nonlinear function of the load, N, due to mobile-user requests.
 In other words, N is the *independent* variable and X(N) is the *dependent* variable.
-All steady-state throughput profiles are *concave* functions.
+Most importantly. all steady-state throughput profiles are *concave* functions.
 Since each user-request is assigned to a Tomcat thread, we can optionally label N as "users" or "requests" or "threads".
 They're all logically equivalent.